dib-lab/elvers/docs/get_data.md

 # Get Data Utility Rule

-To run any workflow, we need to get reads (and any assemblies already generated) into the right format for `eelpond`.
+To run any workflow, we need to get reads (and any assemblies already generated) into the right format for `elvers`.
 We can either (1) link the data from another location on your machine, or (2) download the data via http or ftp.
 This is done through a utility rule called `get_data`.

 **At the moment, get_data only works with gzipped files.
 Checks and improved functionality coming soon**